AlgoCompSynth/AlgoCompSynth-One/WSL-jammy/README.md

 You are now in the AlgoCompSynth-One virtual desktop.

 5. In the file manager panel on the left, open the `Notebooks` folder.
-Open and run the `cuSignal` test notebooks `E2E_Example_4GB.ipynb` `E2E_Example_8GB.ipynb` and `E2E_Example_16GB.ipynb`.
-Depending on how much RAM your computer and GPU have, they may not all run, but at least the smallest one should.
+Open and run one of the `cuSignal` test notebooks `E2E_Example_4GB.ipynb` `E2E_Example_8GB.ipynb`, or `E2E_Example_16GB.ipynb`.

+   The numbers in the notebook names refer to RAM capacity of the ***GPU***.
+Check your GPU RAM capacity with `nvidia-smi` and run one that will fit.
+The larger ones might run, but if they do, they will spend excessive time shuttling data back and forth between the CPU and GPU.

     These notebooks exercise both `cuSignal` and `PyTorch` on the CPU and GPU, but they do not test `torchaudio`.
 If you get crashes on the